-- The most current MMWG models will be used for the systems external to Duke and Progress as a starting point for the Base Case to be used by both Progress and Duke in their analyses. - The Base Case will include the detailed internal models for Progress and Duke and will include current transmission additions planned to be in-service for the given year (i.e. in-service by summer 2015 for 2015S cases and in-service by the winter for 2015/2016W cases as well as in-service by summer 2020 for 2020S cases). - An "All Firm Transmission" Case(s) will be developed which will include all confirmed long term firm transmission reservations with roll-over rights applicable to the study year(s). - Duke and Progress will each create their respective generation down cases from the common Base Case and share the relevant cases with each other. - Additional cases will be developed for different scenarios under a "climate change" legislation scenario to evaluate the following options to meet load demand forecasts in the study: - Retire 100% of existing unscrubbed coal generation plants (approximately 1,500MW in the PEC control area, 2,000MW in the Duke control area) by 2015, replace with new generation and/or imports - Coastal NC wind sensitivity with wind injections in the following locations, based on information obtained from the UNC report: - 2015 case, on peak: - Wilmington (30% capacity factor): 125 MW - Morehead City (40% capacity factor): 675 MW - Bayboro (35% capacity factor): 425 MW - 2015 case, off-peak (the final MW output studied at these locations will depend on a further assessment of loads during the off-peak case to verify operational limits and how much excess energy could be sold or exported): - Wilmington (90% capacity factor): 375 MW - Morehead City (90% capacity factor): 1,500 MW - Bayboro (90% capacity factor): 1,125 MW - Other additional cases will be developed as required and approved by the OSC to evaluate the enhanced access scenarios submitted by the TAG.
+- The most current MMWG models will be used for the systems external to Duke and Progress as a starting point for the Base Case to be used by both Progress and Duke in their analyses. - The Base Case will include the detailed internal models for Progress and Duke and will include current transmission additions planned to be in-service for the given year (i.e. in-service by summer 2016 for 2016S cases and in-service by the winter for 2016/2017W cases as well as in-service by summer 2021 for 2021S cases). - An "All Firm Transmission" Case(s) will be developed which will include all confirmed long term firm transmission reservations with roll-over rights applicable to the study year(s). - Duke and Progress will each create their respective generation down cases from the common Base Case and share the relevant cases with each other. - Additional 2021 cases will be developed for different off-shore wind scenarios to compliment the 2010 off-shore wind study analysis.
+In 2010, studies were done on the impacts of receiving up to 3000 MW of wind generation off the coast of NC into PEC's and Duke's transmission service territories.
+The 2010 results showed how the transmission system could accommodate up to 3000 MW's of wind generation via new transmission infrastructure upgrades.
+In an effort to understand and quantify how the transmission system could accommodate higher levels of wind generation, additional 2021 cases will be developed to study up to 5000 MW of off-shore wind.
+These scenarios will evaluate the following options to meet load demand forecasts in the study, including evaluating any beneficial impact of the off-shore wind scenarios on reliability projects identified in the PWG base reliability plan: